Emerging Community Leaders

 We're looking for people from all backgrounds and workplaces who are passionate about improving Champaign County.

-Over the past 18 years, 780 people have graduated from ECL!
+Over the past 18 years, over 800 people have graduated from ECL!

 Work on Campus?